 Talk about home field advantage.
-This 16th-story San Diego aerie overlooks the Padres’ Petco Park, where the roar of the crowd and the crack of the bat can be heard from the penthouse’s 3,200-square-foot deck.
+This 16th-story San Diego apartment overlooks the Padres’ Petco Park, where the roar of the crowd and the crack of the bat can be heard.
+For larger gatherings, the building also offers a 3,200-square-foot deck in its community complex.
 The outdoor perch boasts a bird’s eye view of the diamond, two fire pits, full kitchen, barbeque, and TVs—perfect for analyzing replays after seeing them live from on high.
-The home is a contemporary tour de force, replete with walls of windows that frame views beyond the ball park to the distant mountains and the Coronado Bridge.
+The home is a contemporary tour de force, replete with walls of windows that frame views beyond the ballpark to the distant mountains and the Coronado Bridge.

 Designed by Braves Pitcher

 If donning cap and mitt to play nine innings is more to your liking, baseball doesn’t get much better than your own field designed by legendary Braves pitcher John Smoltz.
 Located in the bucolic outskirts of Atlanta, the home is magnificently executed with soaring ceilings, a dramatic two-story stone fireplace, and other pleasing architectural touches.
 In addition to baseball, your home team can also enjoy basketball, a full gym and golf on the 19-acre estate’s putting green and two additional playing greens with six different box locations.